 Creation of the Isautier distillery

 Louis and Charles established the Isautier family business, which bears the same name to this day.
 It is the oldest rum distillery on Reunion Island and the oldest business on the island today.
-Seven successive generations have passed on their knowledge, creating an epic story which spans nearly two hundred years.
+Six successive generations have passed on their knowledge, creating an epic story which spans nearly two hundred years.

 Antoinette at the head of Maison Isautier